CycloneDX/cyclonedx-property-taxonomy/README.md

 The process for registering a new top level namespace is to [create a new issue requesting it](https://github.com/CycloneDX/cyclonedx-property-taxonomy/issues/new).

-Namespaces are initially registered as `RESERVED`.
+Top Level Namespaces are initially registered as `RESERVED`.

+Registered top level namespaces SHOULD be more than two characters long.

 Before using your `RESERVED` namespace, documentation for the taxonomy of the namespace SHOULD be publicly available.
 Failure to do so MAY result in the